CorrelAid/austriaWorkshops/README.md

 Please register if you want to take part: [Link to workshop registration](https://forms.gle/YqB4mbbze7CawFdL6)

+*we will send you details for participating in workshop (google meet link, link to materials) one day before the workshop - registration is mandatory*

 ## 2023
 | Date & Time | Topic | Description | Prerequisites | Venue | Lecturer |
 | -- | -- | -- | -- | -- | -- |